ucl-bug/petra-to-ct/README.md

 To use the converted images with [k-Plan](https://k-plan.io), the images should be loaded using [this calibration file](docfiles/ct-calibration/ct-calibration-low-dose-30-March-2023-v1.h5).
 This was obtained using a CIRS Model 062M Electron Density Phantom using the same acquisition settings.

+## Limitations

+- Mapping air is not currently implemented (air properties currently set to soft tissue)

 ## Trouble shooting

 ### Histogram normalisation